willwin4sure/vault/🗃️Database Systems/Data Models/The Relational Data Model and Relational Algebra.md

 These are purely logical, while the actual implementation can be made more efficient.
 For example, there are nice identities which can be used for optimization, e.g. ==predicate push-downs==, where we move selection operations before joins.

 > [!idea]
-> Nothing about queries prescribe anything about how the database actually stores or accesses things.
+> Nothing about queries prescribe anything about how the database actually stores or accesses things; they are purely logical.

 ---